Shire of Victoria Plains

 New Norcia Water Reserve

-New Norcia Water Reserve is situated in the western margin of the Yilgarn Craton.
-It supplies water to the town of New Norcia.
-The water reserve is dependent upon direct recharging by rainfall, with approximately 40% of annual rainfall infiltrates into the water reserve.
-The New Norcia Water Reserve occurs in a shallow paleochannel, therefore this is considered to be vulnerable to contamination (DoW, 2009).
+New Norcia Water Reserve is located in the western margin of the Yilgarn Craton and supplies water to the town of New Norcia.
+The water reserve recharges directly from rainfall, with approximately 40% of annual rainfall infiltrating into the water reserve.
+The New Norcia Water Reserve occurs in a shallow paleochannel and is considered vulnerable to contamination.